5 questions for author Susan Riedel on teaching electric circuits

 The more resources an instructor can bring to bear on the Circuits material, the more likely it is that the instructor will align with the various learning styles of all students in the classroom, leading to the success of every student.

-Hear directly from Professor Riedel on how you can engage more students in team-based problem solving our upcoming webinar: Using Learning Catalytics Inside and Outside the Circuits Classroom.
+Hear directly from Professor Riedel on how you can engage more students in team-based problem solving our webinar: Using Learning Catalytics Inside and Outside the Circuits Classroom.

 About the Author